robina21/CloudComputing-19456/README.md

-Read me for Build a Dockerfile, Image, and Container

-APP FOLDER contains the following:
+APP FOLDER in the Repo contains the following:

-Make these two microservices work together (Optional).
+   > Docker File

-the client.py file has the both the services working together.
-The city names gets converted to zip code and then converted to weather.
+   > Client.py - This file has both the services working together.
+The city names gets converted to zip code and then converted to weather Information.

-From the browser pass the city name and it will output the weather on the UI

 Screen shots for weather client file has the following:

-Screen of the docker file output, image output, container output and the browser outputs.
+   > Screen of the docker file output, image output, container output and the browser outputs.

-Build a Dockerfile, Image, and Container
-Getting Started
-These instructions will help to Build a Docker file, an image and a container to run a python script on the web server Prerequisites
+These below instructions will help to Build a Docker file, an image and a container to run a python script on the web server.

+Prerequisites:
 •	Docker
 •	Libraries: Requests, uszipcode